lightelligence-io/docs/content/en/applications/registering-background-applications.md

 ## Registering and Installing a Background Application

-1. From the OLT portal, under **Developer Area**, obtain the tenant ID and the authentication token of the tenant who is to own the application.
+1. From the OLT portal, under **Developer Area**, obtain the tenant ID and the API token of the tenant who is to own the application.

-	For more information, see the analogous process under [Creating and Implementing User Applications](/applications/registering-user-applications/). <!-- todo 10 -->
+	For more information, see the analogous process under [Creating and Implementing User Applications](/applications/registering-user-applications/).
+	{{% todo %}} @Jewgeni: *So this will completely change*, I'm not sure exactly how but hopefully they actually can create Applications through the UI soon.
+So you should probably update the getting started guide you have to include some UI elements (talk to #team-rams).
+Because the APIs for creating and managing APIs will not be used in the same way (as default at least) - talk to @Jewgeni here as well because he's driving the change.   {{% /todo %}}

 2. To register the application to the OLT platform, make a `POST` request to the [`/application-developer/applications`](https://api.lightelligence.io/v1/api-collection/#tag/application-developer/paths/~1application-developer~1applications/post) endpoint.

 	The request passes the following data:

-	* the authentication token
+	* the API token
 	* the tenant ID of the tenant owning the application

 	---